Expert in meetings, conferences and events

 The list is not complete, but these are some of the skills that I see lacking in the industry.
 Usually, the supplier side focuses on sales, while the planner side focuses on logistics.
 So, who focuses on meeting objectives, learning, group dynamics etc.?

-On top of that, it seems a tendency in this line of business to be a bit scared about the future – how will digitizing everything impact my hotel, or will online planning tools make my job obsolete?
+On top of that, it seems a tendency in this line of business to be a bit scared about the future – how will digitizing everything impact my hotel, or will AI make my job obsolete?
 I truly believe that if we raised the educational level in meetings and events, we would conquer these fears.

 A challenge for us all